labo

 Selective stabilization rules drive epigenesis and evolution (1971-present)

 My interest for biology stemmed from the idea that selection had a stabilizing role.
 I had discovered this during my travel through West Africa, where I collected butterflies (and frogs, for the laboratory of Zoology at the École Normale Supérieure) and the way Ivan Schmalhausen discussed the problems of Darwinism.
-In line with my interest in tise work and my involvement at the Centre Royaumont pour une Science de l'Homme, I organized in 1971 a weekly seminar, every wednesday's afternoon, at the Institut de Biologie Physico-Chimique.
+In line with my interest in tise work and my involvement at the Centre Royaumont pour une Science de l'Homme, I organized in 1971 a weekly seminar, every Wednesday's afternoon, at the Institut de Biologie Physico-Chimique.
 There, together with Philippe Courrège and Jean-Pierre Changeux we tried to delineate the limits of selection in biological processes.
 Our work explored the role of selective stabilization in learning and memory in the nervous system and in the immune system.
-This exploration predated the fashion for neuronal networks, but with a specific feature: synapses evolved in such a way that they could degenerate irreversibly.
-The outcome of the process was the carving of an image of the environment within the neuronal network.
+This exploration predated the fashion for neural networks, but with a specific feature: synapses evolved in such a way that they could degenerate irreversibly.
+The outcome of the process was the carving of an image of the environment within the neural network.

 JP Changeux, P Courrège, A Danchin